Foorack/iam-rs/README.md

 // Example demonstrating precedence let allow_policy = IAMPolicy::new()
     .add_statement(
-        IAMStatement::new(Effect::Allow)
+        IAMStatement::new(IAMEffect::Allow)
             .with_action(Action::Single("s3:*".to_string()))
             .with_resource(IAMResource::Single("*".to_string()))
     );

 let deny_policy = IAMPolicy::new()
     .add_statement(
-        IAMStatement::new(Effect::Deny)  // This will override the Allow .with_action(Action::Single("s3:DeleteObject".to_string()))
+        IAMStatement::new(IAMEffect::Deny)  // This will override the Allow .with_action(Action::Single("s3:DeleteObject".to_string()))
             .with_resource(IAMResource::Single("arn:aws:s3:::protected-bucket/*".to_string()))
     );